dunglas/frankenphp/docs/performance.md

 FrankenPHP is written in Go.

-In general, the Go runtime doesn't require any special configuration, but in certain circumstances it can be helped to perform better.
+In general, the Go runtime doesn't require any special configuration, but in certain circumstances, specific configuration improves performance.

 You likely want to set the `GODEBUG` environment variable to `cgocheck=0` (the default in the FrankenPHP Docker images).